Year 2 Dance Unit 2 Lesson 2

 Key Questions

-• What could happen if we don’t bring our feet back to the centre of the clock?
+- What might happen if we don’t bring our feet back to the middle of the clock each time?

-• Are there any steps you find harder than others?
+- Were there any dance steps that you found trickier than others?

-• How do you know if you are keeping rhythm with the music?
+- How can you tell if you’re staying in rhythm with the music?

 Teaching Points